Choosing the right type of wood for kitchen cabinets.

 - Arch: Inverted U or V patterns

-When creating a specific look and feel for your room, you’ll want to understand the five different types of wood KraftMaid uses to build our cabinetry:
+When creating a specific look and feel for your room, you’ll want to understand the five different types of wood KraftMaid uses to build our cabinetry and the differences between them: